ExMember/exmember.github.io/_drafts/2026-05-09-my-van-needs-a-recirculating-shower.md

 are simply
 not possible
 in a campervan
-without hookups
+unless you have hookups
-unless you recycle
+or you recycle
 the water.

 It turns out